chayre/micro-reddit/README.md

 # Micro-Reddit
 This repo contains the data models for how Reddit's User/Post/Comment system works.
+My purpose in making this was to gain more experience with the MVC software design pattern.
 No front-end is currently implemented.
 The Reddit posting system works as follows:
 > A User has_many Posts & has_many Comments